-If you need to create a plan for moving seniors, it’s important to understand the dynamics of their emotional and physical health.
-Whether it’s family or friends, it’s essential to know how moving impacts seniors.
-With a few organized steps to follow, you can create a solid plan for moving seniors effectively.
+If you need to create a plan for moving seniors, it’s essential to understand the dynamics of their emotional and physical health.
+Whether it’s family or friends, it’s necessary to know how moving impacts seniors.
+Then, with a few organized steps, you can create a solid plan for moving seniors effectively.

 Primarily, moving creates enough stress for any age and especially for seniors.
 More so, moving continues to rank as the most stressful event in our lives.
 The stress of moving even outranks divorce or experiencing a break-up.